 Each box of the table contains information about a separate arbitration.
 The arbitration may be either pending or closed.
 Not all of the categories of information are relevant to each arbitration, which means that the space will be blank where they are not.
 Most of the information is contained in a row along the top of each box.
 Underneath this row, you can find the names of the Respondents, the name of the neutral arbitrator, and the date the neutral arbitrator was appointed.
 In the lower, left-hand corner of each page is the date that we updated this table.
 The information is current as of that date.

 First, going from Left to Right, along the top:

 Type of Dispute: This information is taken from the demand for arbitration.
 The options are Benefits, Lien, Med mal (medical malpractice), OT (other tort), PremLiab (premises liability) or Unknown.
 Unknown means that the demand for arbitration did not specify the basis of the claim.

 Amount of Claim: This information is taken from the demand for arbitration.
 Unknown means that the demand for arbitration did not specify the amount of the claim.

-Rep by Atty: Whether an attorney currently represents the Consumer, or Claimant, or did when the case closed.
+Rep by Atty: Whether an attorney represents the Consumer (Claimant).
 The options are Yes (the Claimant does have an attorney), No (the Claimant does not have an attorney), or Mixed (some of the Claimants in a case have an attorney and some do not).

 OIA Rec’d Demand: The date that the OIA received the demand from Kaiser Permanente pursuant to Rule 11.